tristanlatr/WPWatcher/README.md

 Email notification can have 5 status:
 - `ALERT`: You have a vulnerable Wordpress, theme or plugin
-- `WARNING`: You have an oudated Wordpress, theme or plugin
+- `WARNING`: You have an outdated Wordpress, theme or plugin
 - `FIXED`: All issues are fixed or ignored (warnings included if `send_warnings=Yes`)
 - `INFO`: WPScan did not find any issues with your site
 - `ERROR`: WPScan failed

 ![WPWatcher Report List](/screens/wpwatcher-report-list.png "WPWatcher Report")

 Tip: set `--format cli` in  `wpscan_args` config option or arguments to parse complete WPScan output.
-Alerts, Warnings and Infos might differ whether you're using cli or json format (i.e. error log found will be considered as an Alert with CLI format instead of Warning.
+Alerts, Warnings and Infos might differ whether you're using cli or json format.

 ![WPWatcher Report](/screens/wpwatcher-report.png "WPWatcher Report")